 All Programmatic and financial reports must be submitted to the USAID AOR by the due date for AOR's approval.
 In addition to the annual and final reporting requirements specified below, USAID will make activity information available to the public as appropriate.
-Post-award reporting including quarterly program performance reports (QR), ARRs and final programmatic results report should be submitted through FFPMIS unless otherwise specified by USAID.
+Post-award reporting including quarterly program performance reports (QR), ARRs and final programmatic results report should be submitted to ffpemergencygrants@usaid.gov unless otherwise specified by USAID.